megakid/ha_octopus_intelligent/README.md

 * `binary_sensor.octopus_intelligent_slot` - will be `on` when your electricity is cheap.
 This includes when your car is charging outside of the normal Octopus Intelligent offpeak times but NOT when bump charging (unless within off peak hours)

+NOTE: It has come to my attention that, when outside core offpeak hours (2330 -> 0530), if your car does not successfully charge during the planned slots then your usage will be billed at peak pricing.
+This means that if charging is unreliable then the sensor won't reflect your billing accurately.

 * `switch.octopus_intelligent_bump_charge` and `switch.octopus_intelligent_smart_charging` - controls your Octopus Intelligent bump charge and smart charge settings

 * `select.octopus_intelligent_target_time` and `select.octopus_intelligent_target_soc` - controls your Octopus Intelligent target ready time and SoC %.